US Salernitana 1919: Club refoundation: from Serie D to the top flight

-Return to Serie A: 2021–present
+Serie A: 2021–2024

 Salernitana's first match in its return to the top flight was a 3–2 defeat against Bologna on 22 August 2021.
-After a poor start to the season, earning only one point from the first six matches, the club picked up its first Serie A victory against Genoa on matchday seven, winning 1–0 due to a goal from Milan Đurić.
+After a poor start to the season, earning only one point from the first six matches, the club picked up its first Serie A victory against Genoa on matchday seven, winning 1–0 courtesy of a goal from Milan Đurić.
 In October, the Salernitana board fired Castori after a 2–1 loss to Spezia had left the club at the bottom of the table, with four points from their opening eight league games.
 Stefano Colantuono was named as his replacement, returning for a second spell as head coach having previously led Salernitana from December 2017 to December 2018.

 On 22 May 2022, Salernitana avoided relegation by finishing with the lowest points tally in Serie A history with just 31 points.
 Salernitana managed to pull off the great escape by securing 18 points from their last 15 matches.

+In the 2023/2024 Serie A season, Salernitana finished bottom of the table and were relegated back to Serie B.

 Colours, badge and nicknames

 Salernitana originally wore light blue and white striped shirts, known in Italy as biancocelesti.
 The blue on the shirt was chosen to represent the sea, as Salerno lies right next to the Gulf of Salerno and has a long tradition as a port city.
 In the 1940s, the club changed to garnet coloured shirts, which has gained them the nickname granata in their homeland.

 During the 2011–12 season their kit colours were striped blue and deep red, resembling F.C.
 Barcelona.
 The symbol of St. Matthew, patron saint of Salerno, was also a part of the redesigned kit.

 Since renaming the club US Salernitana 1919, however, their home colours have again been the traditional garnet.

-The 100th anniversary logo was announced on June 24, 2019, and appeared on their 2019–20 season kits.
+The 100th anniversary logo was announced on 24 June 2019, and appeared on their 2019–20 season kits.